notatallshaw/pip-timemachine/README.md

 - Filters package files by a specified datetime
 - Powered by [PEP 691](https://peps.python.org/pep-0691/) and [PEP 700](https://peps.python.org/pep-0691/) to quickly filter packages after the given time
-- Can point to any simple index, not just PyPI
+- Can point to any simple index that supports PEP 691 and PEP 700, not just PyPI

 ## Installation